Logo

 A nutrition and diet app owner can form partnerships with relevant brands to place their logos on interfaces, publish sponsored content, and organize weight loss challenges with prizes from sponsors.

-Finally, a diet or nutrition app may be developed not for direct monetary benefits but as an instrument of brand promotion or support for offline activities.
+Finally, you may build a nutrition planning website or mobile app not for direct monetary benefits but as an instrument of brand promotion or support for offline activities.

 Depending on your goals, the type of your diet and nutrition application, and your preferred monetization strategy, the app can have several types of users, such as regular users/consumers, nutrition experts, vendors, admins, etc. The following chapter should give you an idea of the consumer features you may need to include in your app.